ZEISS-PiWeb/PiWeb-Api/_pages/SDK/v2.0/022-basics/0221-basics-configuration.md

 var configuration = await client.GetConfiguration();

-//Create a new AttributeDefinition with key 11001 AbstractAttributeDefinition attributeDefinition = new AttributeDefinition( 11001, "Description", AttributeType.AlphaNumeric, 255 );
+//Create a new AttributeDefinition with key 11001 var attributeDefinition = new AttributeDefinition( 11001, "Description", AttributeType.AlphaNumeric, 255 );

-//Check if attribute does already exist bool attributeDoesAlreadyExist = configuration.GetDefinition( 11001 );
+//Check if attribute does already exist var attributeDoesAlreadyExist = configuration.GetDefinition( 11001 );

-//Create new attribute if not existing if(!attributeDoesAlreadyExist)
+//Create new attribute if not existing if(attributeDoesAlreadyExist != null)
 {
 await client.CreateAttributeDefinition( Entity.Part, attributeDefinition );
 }